dialogue-host/dialang/README.md

 Dialang is a opinionated language for the masses to write malleable and reliable software.

 - **No runtime error** : Type check your code statically and ensure you don't miss any edge case.
 (Statically type safe)
 - **No broken state** : Constrain your datatypes to guarantee that they can't hold invalid or impossible data.
-(Refinement types)
+(Refinement/liquid types)
 - **The language is the framework** : The language makes every codebase follow the best practices making code browsable, testable and consistent. (locality of behavior, single source of truth, The Elm Architecture, ...)
 - **Fearless refactoring** : Fast and friendly compiler messages guides you through your changes.
 (Elm quality error messaging and compiler optimization)
 - **Run with holes** : Run incomplete programs and incrementally build your software by filling the blanks.
 (Hazel holes)